Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Evaluation principles are not created at the moment signals are observed.

-Observers interpret signals through structured evaluation processes that reflect their underlying interpretive purpose, processing structure, permissible constraints, and decision mechanisms.
+Observers evaluate signals through structured processes reflecting their interpretive purpose, processing structure, permissible constraints, decision mechanisms, and realisation conditions.
 These processes reflect the observer system’s interpretive purpose, processing structure, permissible constraints, and realisation mechanisms.

 Evaluation principles do not arise instantly.
 Repeated interpretation, reinforcement, social validation, and behavioural repetition may gradually stabilise interpretive patterns into durable evaluative regimes through which future signals are filtered and assessed.

-As a result, the identical observable signal may give rise to different expectations depending on the observer system through which it is interpreted or when it is interpreted by different observer systems.
+The same observable outcome or trace may form different signals and support different expectations depending on the observer and the interpretative system through which it is encountered.

 The variation does not arise from the signal alone, but from differences in the observer systems through which the signal is interpreted.